Detroit

 Detroit Narrative Agency supports and develops media-based storytelling centering Black, Indigenous, and People of Color (BIPOC) to foster collective healing, power, and liberation.

-We envision a world where Detroit is a hub for BIPOC communities to tell stories authentically through media.
+We envision a world where Detroit is a recognized, respected, and well-resourced hub for Black, Indigenous, and People of Color communities to tell stories authentically through film.

 Powerful Storytelling